Policy last updated

 - Evacuation diagram checklist – to assist schools in developing their evacuation diagrams in line with relevant standards

-- IMT structure (large school) template - provides a sample structure to assist schools in developing their Incident Management Team diagram for larger schools with sufficient staff to cover all functions
+- ECO structure (large school) template – provides a sample structure to assist schools in developing their Emergency Control Team diagram for larger schools with sufficient staff to cover all functions

-- IMT structure (small school) template - provides a sample structure to assist schools in developing their Incident Management Team diagram, tailored to the roles likely to be prioritised by smaller schools
+- ECO structure (small school) template – provides a sample structure to assist schools in developing their Emergency Control Team diagram, tailored to the roles likely to be prioritised by smaller schools

 Guides for developing and updating Emergency Management Planning